andrius-siup/cherry-on-the-cake/README.md

 * As a user, I expect to be able to save my sign-in details for future access to this site.
 * As a user, I expect to be able to restore my forgotten password.
 * As a user, I want to easily navigate through all the pages.
-* As a user, I expect to be able to the shopping bag icon with the amount into the navigation bar, for easily manage my spending.
+* As a user, I expect to be able to the shopping bag icon with the amount into the navigation bar, to easily manage my spending.
 * As a user, I want to get success, info, and errors messages for my daily uses.
 * As a user, I want to know if there is a free delivery from this site.
-* As a user, in the Products page I want to find products by category, subcategories.
+* As a user, on the Products page, I want to find products by category, subcategories.
-* As a user, in the Products page I want to sort products by price, rating, name, and category.
+* As a user, on the Products page, I want to sort products by price, rating, name, and category.
-* As a user, in the Products page I want to be able to access to the product detail page, to see product description, choose size and quantity, also see the rating and category a clickable.
+* As a user, on the Products page I want to be able to access to the product detail page, to see product description, choose size and quantity, also see the rating and category a clickable.
-* As a user, in the Products page I want to see the Back to Top button if there is a lot of products.
+* As a user, on the Products page, I want to see the Back to Top button if there is a lot of products.

-* As a user, in the Product Detail page I want to be able to see the product image in the bigger view.
+* As a user, on the Product Detail page, I want to be able to see the product image in the bigger view.
-* As a user, in the Product Detail page I want to see the ADD TO BAG button in the product details page, to add a product in the shopping bag.
+* As a user, on the Product Detail page, I want to see the ADD TO BAG button in the product details page, to add a product in the shopping bag.
-* As a user, in the Product Detail page I want to see the message success when I added the product into the shopping bag.
+* As a user, on the Product Detail page, I want to see the message success when I added the product into the shopping bag.
-* As a user, in the Product Detail page I expect to be able to see a success messages with all details of the product like name, how many items are in the bag, items image, total, info line with getting free delivery, and button go to checkout.
+* As a user, on the Product Detail page I expect to be able to see success messages with all details of the product like name, how many items are in the bag, items image, total, info line with getting free delivery, and button go to checkout.

-* As a user, in the Shopping bag page I expect to be able to do changes like: add more and remove the number of products, also see updates of bag total, delivery cost, and grand total.
+* As a user, in the Shopping bag page, I expect to be able to do changes like add more and remove the number of products, also see updates of bag total, delivery cost, and grand total.
-* As a user, in the Shopping bag page I expect to be able to see the cost of the products: like bag total, delivery cost and grand total.
+* As a user, on the Shopping bag page I expect to be able to see the cost of the products: like bag total, delivery cost, and grand total.
 Also, the info text with calculations to get free delivery.
-* As a user, in the Shopping bag page I expect to be able to see buttons like: back to Products page and go to Secure Checkout page.
+* As a user, on the Shopping bag page, I expect to be able to see buttons like: back to the Products page and go to Secure Checkout page.

 * As a user on the checkout page I want to see the form to complete my order, like my own details, delivery information, and payment card field.
 * As a user on the checkout page I expect to be able to see the Order summary with all totals.
 * As a user on the checkout page I expect to be able to save my own delivery information for future shoppings.
-* As a user on the checkout page, I want to be able to back into the shopping bag to do some change.
+* As a user on the checkout page, I expect to want to be able to back into the shopping bag to do some change.

 * As a user, on the Checkout Success page, I want to see the order information with all details.
 * As a user, on the Checkout Success page, I want to see the success message with the order number and email confirmation.
-* As a user, on the Checkout Success page, I want to be able back to the products page.
+* As a user, on the Checkout Success page, I expect to want to be able back to the products page.

 * As a user of the website I would like to has access to the site Blog, to read the useful posts.
 * As a user on the Blog page I want to see the latest post at, top of the Blog.
-* As a user on the Blog page, I want to see all posts with a short text, to read a little bit, and if is interest go to post detail page.
+* As a user on the Blog page, I want to see all posts with a short text, to read a little bit, and if is interest go to the post detail page.
 * As a user on the Blog page I want to see the search bar to quick and easy find the post.
 * As a user on the Blog page, I want to sort the posts by name, category, date.
 * As a user on the Blog page I want to find the posts by category label below the post text.
 That is to see all posts in this category.